yixinshi/uv-k5-firmware-custom/yxshi/Readme.md

 # Make the app access the serial port.

 ## Find the tty port name
+First connect your cable to the serial port and turn on your radio.
 ```
 $ sudo dmesg|grep tty
 [    0.085845] printk: legacy console [tty0] enabled